Click here to learn more about R&E’s COVID-19 response.

 Deconstruction is the process of taking apart a building so that building materials can be reused.
 Many building materials – including cabinets, light fixtures, bricks, doors, plumbing fixtures, windows and much more – can be reused instead of being sent to a landfill.

-Residential properties in Ramsey County, including multi-unit structures with a maximum of four units, can receive up to $5,000 ($2 per square foot) for projects that use deconstruction/salvage techniques.
+Residential properties in Ramsey and Washington Counties, including multi-unit structures with a maximum of four units, can receive up to $5,000 ($2 per square foot) for projects that use deconstruction/salvage techniques.

-Commercial properties in Ramsey County, including multi-unit residential properties with more than four units, can receive up to $10,000 ($2 per square foot) for projects that use deconstruction/salvage techniques.
+Commercial properties in Ramsey and Washington Counties, including multi-unit residential properties with more than four units, can receive up to $10,000 ($2 per square foot) for projects that use deconstruction/salvage techniques.

 Categories of material types that are acceptable for deconstruction include: